With Brenda Frese absent from the sideline, Terps fall at Ohio State

 Maryland (12-6, 4-3 Big Ten) has lost consecutive games for the second time this season.

 Ohio State (14-3, 6-2) led for all but 105 seconds.
-The 95 points were the most scored against Maryland this season, and they came after a 69-49 loss to Michigan in which the Terps managed a season-low for points.
+The 95 points were the most scored against Maryland this season, and they came after a 69-49 loss to Michigan in which the Terps managed a season low for points.

-Maryland’s offense struggled for much of the night against the Buckeyes, but was buoyed late by Chloe Bibby’s 14-point fourth quarter.
+Maryland’s offense struggled for much of the night against the Buckeyes but was buoyed late by Chloe Bibby’s 14-point fourth quarter.
 Bibby, who finished with 20 points, almost willed the Terps back into the game, but ultimately their defense was unable to stand up when it mattered.

-Taylor Mikesell and Jacy Sheldon entered the game as Ohio State’s clear-cut top offensive weapons and the Terrapins didn’t do anything to slow either down.
+Taylor Mikesell and Jacy Sheldon entered the game as Ohio State’s clear-cut top offensive weapons, and the Terrapins didn’t do anything to slow either down.
 Mikesell, who spent the first two years of her college career playing for Maryland, opened the game with a three-pointer and buried shot after shot.
 The former Big Ten freshman of the year finished with 33 points on 11-for-13 shooting, including 5 for 5 from behind the arc.

-Sheldon began the game as a distributor before getting aggressive with her own shot to tally 24 points and 10 assists.
-The Buckeyes shot a blistering 55 percent from the floor and 57.1 percent from three-point range.
+Sheldon began the game as a distributor before she got aggressive with her own shot to tally 24 points and 10 assists.
+The Buckeyes shot a blistering 55 percent from the field and 57.1 percent from three-point range.

-Angel Reese finished with 22 points and 11 rebounds for Maryland and Katie Benzan added 16 points, including four three-pointers.
-The Terps turned the ball over 18 times, their second-most this season.
+Angel Reese finished with 22 points and 11 rebounds for Maryland, and Katie Benzan added 16 points, including four three-pointers.
+The Terps turned the ball over 18 times, their second most this season.
 They had 17 in the loss to Michigan.

 “We’re going to work on starting hungrier and more motivated,” Benzan said of the team’s slow starts.
 “We need to start with a chip on our shoulder so that doesn’t happen again.”

-Here are things to know about Thursday’s game:
+Here is what to know about Thursday’s game:

 Newest Terp